 Banner ads can communicate an app’s message while allowing the user to interact with their device as they normally would.

-Banner ads are typically placed at the top or bottom of a mobile device’s display so as not to interfere with user experience.
+They’re typically placed at the top or bottom of a mobile device’s display so as not to interfere with user experience.

 Interstitial ads are full-screen ads that cover the entire UI of the app.